hamsikapongubala/IoTDashboard/README.md

 ## Amazon API Gateway
 A GET REST call through the API Gateway gets the image saved in the S3 bucket.
 A Lambda function is created to generate the script for retrieving the image.

-## Node and React
+## React
-A simple node.js app was made to render the json response call to a .png image.
-React was used to construct the web-app.
+A React app was made to render the json response call to a .png image.
+An live graph of the cloud watch metric will be displayed on the webpage.

 ## Running the App
 After downloading the necessary dependencies, navigate into the web directory to access the web-app.
 Then, retrieve the data from Amazon S3 by running: